pymedphys/pymedphys/packages/pymedphys_pinnacle/README.md

 ```

 While the command line tool is useful for testing, it is probably more
-convienent to script larger exports.
+convenient to script larger exports.
 To get started calling this library from
 your Python scripts, work off the sample Jupyter notebook, located at
 notebooks/pinnacle/ExportSample.ipynb